Gas discharge lamps

-This category includes fluorescent tubes and low energy light bulbs, also known as compact fluorescent lamps (CFL), while old-style filament light bulbs and halogen lights are not categorised as WEEE.
+This category includes fluorescent tubes, low energy light bulbs, also known as compact fluorescent lamps (CFL), and LED lamps, while old-style filament light bulbs and halogen lights are not categorised as WEEE.

 Lamps are crushed and washed or treated in pressurised containers.
 Specialised machines are used to remove the hazardous mercury and phosphor.
 Then, the remaining material is sorted into glass, metals and plastics.